malomohq/shopify-graphql-elixir/README.md

 query
 |> Shopify.GraphQL.put_variable(:customerId, "gid://shopify/Customer/12195007594552")
-|> Shopify.GraphQL.send()
+|> Shopify.GraphQL.send(access_token: "...", shop: "myshop")
 ```

 ## Configuration

+All configuration must be provided on a per-request basis as a keyword list to
-Configuration is passed as a map to the second argument of `Shopify.GraphQL.send/2`.
+the second argument of `Shopify.GraphQL.send/2`.

 * `:access_token` - Shopify access token for making authenticated requests
 * `:endpoint` - endpoint for making GraphQL requests.
 Defaults to